 There’s a solution to staffing firms’ cash flow requirements – non-recourse accounts receivable financing and payroll funding.
 In all cases, the staffing firm receives immediate cash from a financing firm to take care of its current requirements.

 The staffing firm can use factoring or accounts receivable financing, to obtain immediate cash.
 In this case, a factoring company purchases the firm’s receivables, providing a percentage of the value of the receivables – up to 92%, depending on the quality of the receivables.
-When the invoice amounts are paid, the factor remits the difference.
+When payment for the invoice amounts is complete, the factor remits the difference.
 This is less a small percentage fee for providing its service, which often includes collections.

 Payroll funding is a form of accounts receivable factoring.
 Typically, staffing companies pay their employees on a weekly basis.
-However, the staffing firm may not be paid by their client companies for several weeks.
+However, the staffing firm may not receive the payment from their client companies for several weeks.
 Payroll funding eliminates this time gap between payroll outlays and invoice receipts.
 At the time the invoice or employee timesheets are submitted, the payroll funding company purchases the invoice from the staffing company.
 The funding company collects on the invoices when payment is made by the client company.

 Look Into Non-Recourse Accounts Receivable Financing